Franks: Valentinian and Theodosian dynasties (364-455)

 Archaeological evidence indicates sudden immigration of people into Germania Inferior who introduced rye consumption, and new building and clothing styles.
 Their jewellery and pottery styles match styles found in what is now northern Germany.
 There are also signs that Roman gold which started entering the area east of the Rhine around 370, also now started to arrive within the empire itself.
 Roymans and Heeren suggest that usurpers such as Constantine III will have needed to pay off Frankish allies, and that such Franks later started to settle west of the Rhine.

 By the 440s a Frankish king named Chlodio pushed beyond Germania Inferior into more Romanized lands south of the "Silva Carbonaria" or "Charcoal forest", which was south of modern Brussels.
 He conquered Tournai, Artois, Cambrai, and probably reached as far as the Somme river, in the Roman province of Belgica Secunda in what is now northern France.
 Chlodio is believed to be the ancestor of the future Merovingian dynasty.

 From his base in Pannonia and the Middle Danube, Attila and his allies launched a major invasion into Gaul, where they were defeated by a Roman led alliance under the command of Flavius Aetius at the Battle of the Catalaunian Plains in 451.
+One of his excuses was that he was intervening in favour of a Frankish prince, who Romans had disinherited, preferring his younger brother.

 Franks fought on both sides.
 Jordanes, in his Getica mentions a group called the "Riparii" as auxiliaries of during the Battle of Châlons in 451, and distinct from the "Franci", but these Riparii ("river dwellers") are today not considered to be Ripuarian Franks, but rather a known military unit based on the Rhône.

-Childeric I, who according to Gregory of Tours was a reputed descendant of Chlodio, was later seen as administrative ruler over Roman Belgica Secunda and possibly other areas.

-Records mentioning Childeric show he was active together with Roman forces in the Loire region.
-The area between the Loire and the Silva Carbonaria became the core of what would become medieval France.
-Childeric's son Clovis I also took control of the more independent Frankish kingdoms east of the Silva Carbonaria and Belgica II.
-This later became the Frankish kingdom of Austrasia, where the early legal code was referred to as "Ripuarian".
+Attila died in 453; The Roman military chief Aetius who had defeated him was assassinated by Valentinian III in 454; and Valentinian himself was murdered in 455, bring an end to the last stable dynasty of emperors to rule from Rome itself.